 During the afternoon we crossed into Galicia and the rays on scallop shells that mark the route switched direction and are now pointing towards Santiago.
 I arrived at the small town of Fonsagrada late afternoon and decided that was enough walking for the day.
 Fathers Juan and Gustavo also stayed in the town and concelebrated evening Mass in the town church with the local Parish Priest .
 At the end of Mass all the pilgrims , including Fathers Juan and Gustavo , stood in a semi- circle at the front of the church and the Parish Priest gave us all a Pilgrim Blessing.

 The walk on day 8 took us through a number of very small Galician mountain villages and included the last significant stretch of high elevation walking .
 It was another fine day and I spent most of it walking with Julian , a gregarious Argentinian lad in his mid twenties who was taking a year out after completing a law degree in Buenos Aries.
 He had recently spent some time working in Cornwall and had also had a period of busking with his violin in London and Paris.
 He proudly told me that he was ” half-Irish ” , explaining that several generations ago some of his ancestors had migrated to Argentina from Ireland.
 He went on to say that there was a very large community of Argentinians of Irish descent and that many of them intermarried down the years and still maintain their cultural identity.
-He told me that it was the Irish Christian Bothers and Jesuits that introduced Rugby Union to Argentina via their schools.
+He informed me that it was the Irish Christian Bothers and Jesuits that introduced Rugby Union to Argentina via their schools.
 I was aware of Admiral Brown connection with Foxford in Mayo and knew that Che Guevara’s Father was a Lynch but really had no idea that there were so many of Irish descent in Argentina ( which I now read is the 5th largest Irish community in the world ) .